Guides

 • Rotate: (One finger)screen drag

-To facilitate this, a 3D Object > Cube has been placed at the (0,0,0) position of the map.
+We have pre-placed a 3D Object > Cube at location (0,0,0) on the map.

 import { ZepetoScriptBehaviour } from 'ZEPETO.Script';